andrewtavis/causeinfer/README.md

 - Banerjee, A, et al. (2015) The Miracle of Microfinance?
 Evidence from a Randomized Evaluation.
 Ameridcan Economic Journal: Applied Economics, Vol. 7, No. January 1, 2015, pp. 22-53.
 - Ding, P. & Li, F. (2018).
 Causal Inference: A Missing Data Perspective.
 Statistical Science, Vol. 33, No. 2, 2018, pp. 214-237.
 - Farrell, M., Liang, T. & Misra S. (2018).
 Deep Neural Networks for Estimation and Inference: Application to Causal Effects and Other Semiparametric Estimands.
 Draft version submitted December 2018, arXiv:1809.09953, pp. 1-54.
+- Gutierrez, P. & Gérardy, JY.
+(2016).
+Causal Inference and Uplift Modeling: A review of the literature.
+JMLR: Workshop and Conference Proceedings 67, 2016, pp. 1–14.
 - Hitsch, G J. & Misra, S. (2018).
 Heterogeneous Treatment Effects and Optimal Targeting Policy Evaluation.
 January 28, 2018, Available at SSRN: ssrn.com/abstract=3111957 or dx.doi.org/10.2139/ssrn.3111957, pp. 1-64.
 - Powers, S. et al. (2018).
 Some methods for heterogeneous treatment effect estimation in high dimensions.
 Statistics in Medicine, Vol. 37, No. 11, May 20, 2018, pp. 1767-1787.
 - Rosenbaum, P. & Rubin, D. (1983).
 The central role of the propensity score in observational studies for causal effects.
 Biometrika, Vol. 70, pp. 41-55.